 A new £9.6m research and engineering facility to help train hundreds of university students has officially opened in Martlesham.

-The DigiTech Centre, which celebrated its opening on October 8, is a joint project between the University of Suffolk and BT for use by university staff, students and businesses at the Adastral Park site.
+The DigiTech Centre, which celebrated opening on October 8, is a joint project between the University of Suffolk and BT for use by university staff, students and businesses at the Adastral Park site.

 At least seven courses taught at the university will include modules delivered at the centre, including some engineering, computing and cyber security degrees.